ductrung-nguyen/Orca-vscode/README.md

 4. **Open in VS Code and press F5** to launch the extension in a new window.

 ### Install from VSIX (Coming Soon)

+You can download the VSIX file from the Release page of this repository, then run the following command:

 ```bash
 code --install-extension vs-orca-0.1.0.vsix